jlneto/cube/README.md

 Let's start our project, we will skip the Project Manager Role and focus on the development part only.
-We will start with the Analyst who received a request to solve the Rubik's cube from a very large customer!
+We will start with the Analyst who received a request to solve the Rubik's cube from a very strategic customer ASAP!

 ## Role: Analyst